rjpaskin/codefirst-girls-bristol_source/_sessions/c1s4/1_domain_name.md

 Your changes won't take effect immediately.

-### Tell github to expect requests for your domain name
+### Tell GitHub to expect requests for your domain name

 {% exercise %}
 1. Open Sublime Text and create a new file.